Team-BHP > Motorbikes

 A car's alternator differs by having an electromagnet to produce the magnetic field.
 The electromagnet is the rotor.
 A part of the generated current by the stator is fed back to the rotor windings.
 By controlling the stator current, the magnetic field and hence the stator current is controlled.
 This means that only the amount of current required is produced.
 The voltage is still proportional to RPM so that still needs to be regulated.
 The voltage regulation circuit is similar to that of a magneto but as the excess power is minimal, the job of the voltage regulator in an alternator is much easier than that of a bike and that's why it's also a lot more reliable.

-Motard_Blr is offline (5) Thanks
+Motard_Blr is online now (5) Thanks

 Old 8th March 2017, 19:55 #5962